nevermyuk/learning-notes/CloudDevOpsEngineer/Jenkins/README.md

 - Increases the speed of software evolution
 - Have better reliability of the software
 - Have scalability using automation,
 - Improved collaboration among teams.
-The two most important practices are - **Continuous Integration / Continuous Delivery or Deployment (CI/CD)** and Infrastructure as Code (IaaC).
+The two most important practices are - **Continuous Integration / Continuous Delivery or Deployment (CI/CD)** and Infrastructure as Code (IaC).

 ## What is CI/CD?